-It was part way through the famous, 'sermon on the mount', that Jesus gave this short teaching, on the important practice of prayer, and the specific need for our own, private prayer-time.
-But you, when you pray, go into your inner room, close your door and pray to your Father, Who is in secret, and your Father, Who sees what is done in secret, will reward you.
+It was partway through the famous, 'sermon on the mount', that Jesus gave His short but instructive teaching on the important practice of prayer, and the specific need for our own, private prayer-time.
+"But you, when you pray, go into your inner room," He taught, "Close your door and pray to your Father, Who is in secret, and your Father, Who sees what is done in secret, will reward you."

 The practice of the Pharisees was to stand on the street corners, and proclaim loud, pious prayers.. so that they would be seen by men, and impress the people that passed by.
 God had commanded Israelite men to put tassels on their garments, to remind them of the 613 commandments of God.
 But instead of praying in humility of heart, they turned prayer into a legalistic practice in order to draw attention to their own religiosity!

 Submissive worship of God is the essence of prayer, and the self-glorification of those hypocritical Pharisees was denounced by Jesus, Who taught that prayer to our unseen, heavenly Father, should be carried out privately.
 Prayer should be undertaken in the reverential fear of the Lord and in an unfeigned humility of heart.

 Because of this directive, some like to teach that communal prayer, with other brothers and sisters in Christ, is unbiblical, but this teaching does not prohibit public prayer, but is specifically geared towards our own, individual, private prayer-time - where the child of God enjoys sweet communion with his heavenly Father - as we come to the throne of grace because of our identity with Christ Jesus our Lord.